-I was once loyal customer of hers.
-I value myself greatly on loyalty.
-If I like a hairdresser’s work, I will probably go on and patronise her services for a considerably long period of time.
-However, the haircuts that she have been doing for me in the past few appointments were close to horrendous.
-I had given her chances several times, hoping she would return to her best where she impressed me at first, but to no avail.
+I was once a loyal customer of hers.
+I as an individual, value myself greatly on loyalty.
+If I like a hairdresser’s work, I would have definitel stuck on and continue to patronise her services for a considerably long period of time.
+However, the haircuts that she have been performing for me in the past few appointments was nothing but horrendous.
+I had already given her chances repeatedly to rebuild my trust in her, hoping she would eventually return to her best, the standards which she maintained at first to earn my loyalty, but it was ultimately to no avail.

-This appointment was going to be the last opportunity I gave her in hopes she can present a decent haircut.
-It was a severe letdown that she did not, and I have accepted that.
-This also served as an imminent sign – it’s time for me to change salons.
+This appointment was the last opportunity that I could afford to give her to salvage the situation and restore my trust in her.
+It was a severe letdown that she did not, but I have grown to accept that.
+After all, it also served as an imminent sign – it’s time for me to change salons.

 I immediately switched on my laptop and searched up a list of hair salons within the vicinity.
 There was one that particularly caught my eye, and there were plenty of good reviews of the hair services from the salon.
 I pulled up the GPS on my phone and entered in the address of the salon, and made a break for the salon instantly.